Yuri Shatunov: Name

-Although his name is commonly spelled "Yuri Shatunov" in English, his official website, Shatunov.com, lists his name as "Yuriy" (which is the most precise transliteration of Russian), "Yury," and "Yuri."
-The English pronunciation of all three is identical.
-Yuri took his mother, Vera Shatunova's, surname at a young age due to the lack of a relationship with his father, Vasiliy Klimenko.
+Due to a non-existent relationship with his father, Vasiliy Klimenko, Yuriy chose to use his mother's, Vera Shatunova's, surname at a young age.

 Personal life

-Shatunov was born on 6 September 1973 in the city of Kumertau, Bashkir ASSR, Russian Soviet Federative Socialist Republic of the former Soviet Union.
+Shatunov was born on the 6th of September 1973 in the city of Kumertau (Bashkir ASSR), Russian Soviet Federative Socialist Republic of the former Soviet Union.
 His father, Vasiliy Vladimirovich Klimenko, was half Russian and half Ukrainian.

-At the age of three he was abandoned by his father and was subsequently raised by his mother.
-When he was eleven, his mother died of heart disease.
-He went to live with his aunt and maternal grandparents, who soon found themselves unable to cope with his behavior.
+At the age of three, Yuriy was abandoned by his father and thereafter, raised by his grandparents and then by his mother.
+When he was 11, his mother died of a heart disease.
+He went to live with his aunt's family, who soon found themselves unable to support him.

 Shatunov was sent to Orenburg Children's Home Number 2 in Orenburg, where he had a reputation for poor behavior.
-This included running away from the orphanage, playing guitar, singing on the streets to get money and cigarettes, getting into fights, and avoiding work.
+This included running away from the orphanage, playing the guitar, singing on the streets to get money and cigarettes, getting into fights, and avoiding work.

-He met with Sergei Kuznetsov, a music teacher in the orphanage, and they created a band, "Laskoviy Mai" ("Tender May").
+He met with Sergei Kuznetsov, a music teacher in the orphanage, and they formed the band, "Laskoviy Mai" ("Tender May") At the age of 13, Yury Shatunov became the frontman for Laskovy Mai.
 One of the most common themes the young band members would sing about was unfortunate love.
-This was uncommon at the time, and atypical considering the age of the two, both young teenagers.
-This group, in which Shatunov was the frontman, existed from 1986 to 1992, and was very popular in Russia.
-In 1996, Shatunov moved to Germany, where he went to complete his education, left unfinished as a result of his turbulent youth and early career in music.
+This was uncommon at the time, although, atypical considering the age of the two, both young teenagers.
+This group, in which Shatunov was the most famous lead singer, existed from 1986 to 1992.
+It was very popular in Russia.

+In 1996, Shatunov moved to Germany, where he wanted to complete his education, but left unfinished as a result of his turbulent youth and early career in music.
 Whilst in Germany, Shatunov learned how to become a music producer.

-Shatunov had a wife, a son, and a daughter.
-Shatunov and his wife got married in 2007 in Germany, after seven years of dating.
+Shatunov had a wife, a son and a daughter.
+Shatunov and his wife married in 2007 in Germany, after seven years of dating.

-Before Shatunov died, he was busy working on his solo career, and performed frequently in Russia, Germany and in Eastern European countries, as well as some of the former Soviet bloc countries in Central Asia such as Kazakhstan and Kyrgyzstan.
+Before Shatunov died, he was busy working on his solo career and performed frequently in the Eastern European countries, Germany and Russia, as well as some of the former Soviet bloc countries in Central Asia such as Kazakhstan and Kyrgyzstan.

-Yuri Shatunov died on the night of 23 June 2022 of acute heart failure (myocardial infarction) in a Moscow hospital.
-The singer's condition deteriorated critically on the way to a hospital in Domodedovo where he underwent intensive resuscitation but could not be saved.
-Funeral ceremonies for Yuri Shatunov were held on 26 June 2022 in the farewell hall of Moscow's Troyekurovskoye Cemetery, and he was cremated a day later.
-On 28 June 2022, the urn containing his ashes was partially buried in Moscow's Troyekurovskoye Cemetery and the other part of the ashes, in accordance with the singer's wishes, will be scattered into one of the lakes in Munich, Germany.
+Yuriy Shatunov died on the night of 23 June 2022 of acute heart failure (myocardial infarction) in a Moscow hospital at the age of 48.
+The singer's condition deteriorated critically on the way to a hospital in Domodedovo where he underwent intensive resuscitation, but could not be saved.
+Funeral ceremonies for Yuriy Shatunov were held on 26 June 2022 in the farewell hall of Moscow's Troyekurovskoye Cemetery.
+He was cremated a day later.
+On 28 June 2022, the urn containing his ashes was partially buried in Moscow's Troyekurovskoye Cemetery and the other part of the ashes, in accordance with the singer's wishes, were to be scattered into one of the lakes in Munich, Germany.